gillianbc/javabrains-microservices/README.md

 You can also annotate the main app class with @EnableEurekaClient, but this is no longer mandatory.

 ### How does the eureka client find the Eureka server?
 It looks on the default port first, 8671.
-If you're not using the default port, then you have to tell the client where to look for the eureka server via property ???
+If you're not using the default port, then you have to tell the client where to look for the eureka server via property XXX (probably eureka.server.port)

 ### Consuming a Discovered Service
 * Annotate your RestTemplate bean with @LoadBalanced
-* In the url of the RestTemplate method, sub in the exposed app name (as seen in the discovery server UI http://localhost:8761/.
+* In the url of the RestTemplate method, sub in the exposed app name (as seen in the Eureka discovery server UI http://localhost:8761/.
 You can also see it in the log as the app starts up)

-e.g. change this
+e.g. change this:
 ```
 restTemplate.getForObject("http://localhost:8083/ratings/users/" + userId, UserRatings.class);
 ```